svidt/svidt/README.md

 - **Rust Programming** – Diving into systems programming, blockchain, and smart contracts with **Solana** and **Polkadot**.
 - **UI Animation** – Experimenting with **Rive** to push the boundaries of interactive design.
-- **Robotics** – Beginning to explore robotics and its potential integration with app development.

 ## 🎯 My Goals